What is a Taper?

 - Drywall Finishing Foreman

 - Drywall Taper

-There were about 23,700 jobs for Taper in 2016 (in the United States).
+In the United States, there were 23,700 jobs for Taper in 2016.
 There is little to no growth in job opportunities for Taper.
 The BLS estimates 2,100 yearly job openings in this field.

 The states with the most job growth for Taper are Utah, Colorado, and Arizona.
 Watch out if you plan on working in Kentucky, Maine, or Kansas.
 These states have the worst job growth for this type of profession.